wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ## Rock Stars

-Here are people who have taken time to create tutorials for us:
+Here are people who have taken time to create tutorials for us about Terraform:

 Derek Morgan in May 2018 released video courses on LinuxAcademy.com: